Instagram: Editor Rascon

-Michelle Rascon is a freelance fiction editor with over five years of experience working with successful self-publishing and querying authors.
+Michelle Rascon is a freelance fiction editor with over seven years of experience working with successful self-publishing and querying authors.
 Her goal is to strengthen your writing while respecting your unique voice.
-Her specialties are adult books in dark fantasy, LGBTQIA+, paranormal, romance, urban fantasy, and women’s fiction.
 An introvert at heart, Michelle enjoys naps, reading, gaming, listening to music, and cuddling with her cat.